 Recognising that those with first-hand experience provide unique insight, we brought together groups of people in later life, their friends, families and carers, social entrepreneurs and public-sector leaders in each of the four locations and worked with them collaboratively on their selected ageing challenge.

 This research and insight has led to the development of six innovation briefs:

 - Making connections

-A number social entrepreneurs have already successfully responded to the innovation challenge and through Transform Ageing will now receive funding and support to deliver lasting social impact in the region.
+A number of social entrepreneurs have already successfully responded to the innovation challenge and through Transform Ageing will now receive funding and support to deliver lasting social impact in the region.
 Click here to view the full list of awardees.

 To read the briefs in full please download the Call for Applications document.

 Applications to the programme are currently closed.
 If you would like more information on the programme, please contact Jo Gajtkowska, Head of Social Innovation.